truongvu3/az-frontdoorusecases/databricks/readme.md

 # Databricks & Front Door

-## Using a Front Door to Provide Fixed Connections Strings for BI Clients
+## Using Front Door to Provide Fixed Connections Strings for BI Clients

 In order for BI clients, such as PowerBI or Tableau, to connect with Databricks clusters, Databricks creates a connection string containing the hostname for the workspace and a http path for a specific cluster.
 Both the hostname and the http path vary as soon as a new workspace or a cluster is deployed.